ekoorb23/ekoorb23.github.io/IndigenousKids/index.md

 ![Cover photo](resources/IKS-portfolio-cover.jpg)

 ## About
 The hardcopy of this book was originally published in 2014.
 I was tasked with creating an ebook version for distribution as a free download.
 The ebook was designed in Adobe InDesign CC 2015, then tested on a variety of Android and iOS devices with users of varying technical skill, and took approx 30 hours in total.
 The ebook is available as a [reflowable EPUB and in PDF format](http://batchelorpress.com/node/290) from the publisher, [Batchelor Press](http://batchelorpress.com/).
+Reflowable eBooks are responsive (automatically adjust to different device sizes) and accessible (readers can change font size, colour, contrast etc to suit their needs, and easily use text-to-speech tools to read the book out loud).

 ### [View as PDF](resources/indigenous-kids-schooling-nt.pdf)